Ever catch yourself daydreaming, let’s say, about your marketing program generating an awe-inspiring ROI?

 While we're talking specifically about outsourcing your marketing, outsourcing also happens in all areas of business, depending on where a company specifically needs help.

 You are most likely familiar with the concept of outsourcing, but we’ll give you a little background on the subject just to refresh your ideas and clear up some discrepancies.

-This is where there may be discrepancies when discussing outsourcing, because like any other aspect of business, it’s not for everyone.
-But it also has a bad rap and, in some cases, is widely misunderstood.
+This is where there may be discrepancies when discussing outsourcing because like any other aspect of business, it’s not for everyone.
+But it also can have a bad rap and, in some cases, it's widely misunderstood.